jasper9/iOS-RestApp/README.md

 This is my HelloWorld iOS app. by Jasper9

-This app does GET requests to the chuck norris database (http://www.icndb.com)
+This app does GET requests to the chuck norris database (http://www.icndb.com).
+That's about all.

-Change Log:
-May ? - Initial version, basic GET request is fully working May 31 - Added storyboard functionality to show details of each joke
-.. - Added Archive support (and a few other trinkets) June 10 - Added check for network reachability using apples example code
 -------------------------------------------------------------------------------------
 Credits